bowman2001/perplexdoc/content/doc/page/featured-image/index.md

 The image file needs to be placed in the [page bundle](/doc/intro/workflow/content#bundles).
 Only one featured image is allowed per page and it should be at least {${{< width/column 2 >}}} wide to display it with double density on high-resolution screens.

-If no featured image is available, Perplex will search for one in related pages or display the site fallback.
+If no featured image is available, Perplex will search for one in related pages or use the site fallback as last resort.

 ## Syntax